 The wingnut in the Belfast Botanic Gardens is in the process of re-growing from a stump and is not flowering at present.
-It may be the Caucasian wingnut, Pterocarya fraxinifolia or the hybrid wing nut, Pterocarya x rehderiana.
-When it flowers again this will be resolved!
+It may be the Caucasian wingnut, Pterocarya fraxinifolia or the hybrid wingnut, Pterocarya x rehderiana.
+When it flowers once again this could be resolved.

-The wing nuts are very vigorous trees, mostly from China with one species from Japan and one from the south of the Caspian Sea.
-The leaves are compound like those of the ash (Fraxinus) and the walnut (Juglans) the latter being in the same family as the wingnut.
-A feature of the wingnuts, shared with the walnuts, is that the pith in the young stems is segmented as shown in the photo below.
-They are prolific sucker producers and a single tree can quickly spread to a clump many metres across as the splendid example near the lake in Rowallane Garden shows.
-The suckers can be controlled if the trees are grown in grass which is kept mown as can be seen in Edinburgh Botanic Garden.
+The wingnuts are very vigorous trees, mostly from China with one species from Japan and one from the south of the Caspian Sea.
+The leaves are compound and resemble those of ash (Fraxinus) and walnut (Juglans) the latter being in the same family as the wingnut.
+A feature of wingnuts, shared with walnuts, is that the pith in young stems is segmented as shown in the photo below.
+They are prolific sucker producers and a single tree can quickly spread into a clump many metres across, as the splendid example near the lake in Rowallane Garden shows.
+Suckers can be controlled if the trees are grown in grass which is kept mown as can be seen in Edinburgh Botanic Garden.

 |Flower of hybrid wingnut (Edinburgh Botanic Gardens)||Segmented pith inside young stem of Wingnut tree|

 Photos taken in Belfast Botanic Gardens, Rowallane Garden and Edinburgh Botanic Garden in 2010.
 Copyright: Friends of Belfast Botanic Gardens.

 Click here to view the rest of the tree archive